 As the CEO of Philip Morris International, I’m often asked why we do not stop selling cigarettes.
 Perhaps this is the wrong question.
 The right question might be: ‘When will people stop buying cigarettes?’

 This misleadingly puts the blame for people continuing to buy and smoke cigarettes onto PMI’s customers.
-But they will stop buying cigarettes when PMI stops selling them – one can’t buy what isn’t on sale!
+But they’ll stop buying cigarettes when PMI stops selling them – one can’t buy what isn’t on sale.

 The demand exists because of nicotine addiction, caused by cigarettes.
 There are indeed more than one billion smokers, worldwide – that’s the problem!
 And PMI is contributing to it by persisting in selling cigarettes.
-Now note the emotional appeal: these people are your constituents, neighbours, friends and family.
-In other words, if the global leadership community doesn’t listen to the weasel words of PMI, it will be their fault if your friends and family die!
-And note how the responsibility, for the sake of ‘every one of these individuals’ is craftily diverted into an exhortation to us all: ‘We have to look for alternative solutions’ – conveniently ignoring the fact that the only solution needed is for PMI and others in the Big Tobacco cartel to stop selling cigarettes.
+Note the emotional appeal: these people are your constituents, neighbours, friends and family.
+In other words, if the global leadership community doesn’t listen to the weasel words of PMI, it will be its fault if your friends and family die!
+Furthermore, note how the responsibility for every one of these individuals is craftily diverted into an exhortation to us all: ‘We have to look for alternative solutions’ – conveniently ignoring the fact that the only solution needed is for PMI and others in the Big Tobacco cartel to stop making cigarettes.

-Having prepared the groundwork, before coming to his main point, he lays it on thick with clichés and more emotional appeals:
+Having prepared the groundwork, before coming to his main point, he lays it on thick with clichés and more emotional appeals (paraphrased):

 Mr Calantzopuolos stands before us with downcast eyes as he admits tobacco companies have lied in the past – but now you can trust him because he’s a reformed character.
 Oh yes.